fiskaltrust/faq/qna/FR-request-response-en.md

 See the below example assuming a coffee and a cheesecake is sold to a client in a restaurant and the bill is paid with cash.

-**1) The header of a receipt:**<br>This is general information for the receipt itself.
+**1) The header of a receipt:**<br />This is general information for the receipt itself.
 The fields shown here are the minimal data set necessary.
 All possible fields are described in the middleware documentation.

 ```JSON
 {